go-aah/examples/rest-api-basic-auth/README.md

 }
 ```

-Now, try yourself with various combinations with above demo credentials.
+Now, try various combinations with the above demo credentials.